obophenotype/CCN2/doc/CCN2_table_doc.md

 **cell_set_accession** (compulsory): Primary identifier for cell set.

-**cell_type_name** (compulsory): "The primary name/symbol to be used for the cell type defined by this cell set."
+**cell_type_name** (compulsory): The primary name/symbol to be used for the cell type defined by this cell set.

 **location_ontology_term_id** (compulsory): The ID of an ontology term that refers to a brain region that this cell type is located in.
-Ideally this should be the ID of a term defined as a region in a standard atlas."
+Ideally this should be the ID of a term defined as a region in a standard atlas.

 **location_ontology_term_name** (compulsory): Name of the term whose ID is recorded in the ontology_term_id field.